Water Safety Programs and Information

 The Department of Parks and Recreation has partnered with the USA Swimming Foundation’s “Make a Splash” initiative to offer FREE Water Safety and Swim Lessons to young people in Prince George’s County.

-There are six "Make a Splash" sites: Ellen E. Linson Splash Park, Fairland Aquatic Center, Allentown Splash, Tennis, and Fitness Park, Prince George’s Sports & Learning Complex, Rollingcrest-Chillum Splash Pool, and Theresa Banks Memorial Aquatics Center.
+There are six "Make a Splash" summer sites: Ellen E. Linson Splash Park, Fairland Aquatic Center, Allentown Splash, Tennis, and Fitness Park, Prince George’s Sports & Learning Complex, Rollingcrest-Chillum Splash Pool, and Theresa Banks Memorial Aquatics Center.

 Participants will receive four FREE Water Safety Lessons designed to increase awareness of safety in, on, and around water, and to promote drowning prevention.